github-ec/WordStorage/Python/readme.md

 The columns contain the words that belong to the category given in the first line.
 The categories can have different numbers of words.

-The sketch does not check for wmpty columns, they should be avoided.
+The sketch does not check for empty columns, they should be avoided.